chembl/FPSim2/docs/user_guide/sim_matrix.md

-# Compute a symmetric distance matrix
+# Computing a Symmetric Distance Matrix

 Use the `FPSim2.FPSim2Engine.symmetric_distance_matrix` function to create a SciPy CSR sparse distance matrix from the current dataset: